ibm-cloud-docs/FileStorage/replication.md

 ## Editing the Replication Schedule

 The replication schedule is based on an existing snapshot schedule.
-To change the replica schedule, for example from Hourly to Weekly, you must cancel the replication schedule and set up a new one.
+To change the replica schedule, for example from Hourly to Weekly, you must cancel the replica volume and set up a new one.

 Changing the schedule can be done on the Primary or Replica tab.